yungyuc/nsdhw_21au/proposal/README.rst

 ============

 Presenters may sign up for the time slot by opening a PR, starting from 6th December, 2021.
-The PR should start with ``[presentation]``.
+The PR subject line should start with ``[presentation]``.

 Each presentation can use at most 18 minutes.
 Presenters may decide how to use their time.
-A possible arrangement is to uses 15 minutes in the presentation itself, and 3 minutes for questions and discussions.
+A possible arrangement is to use 15 minutes in the presentation itself and 3 minutes for questions and discussions.
 Presenters are expected to prepare their own computer for presentation.
 The time for setting up the computer is included in the allotted presentation time.